rhm2k/cline_docs/getting-started/getting-started-new-coders.md

-# Getting Started with Cline for New Coders
+# Getting Started with Cline | New Coders

 Welcome to Cline!
 This guide will help you get set up and start using Cline to build amazing things.